Padmaprabhan2004/SLAM-Py/EKF-SLAM/README.md

 while maintaining the extended covariance matrix to account for uncertainty.
 Prediction and correction steps alternate as the robot moves and observes landmarks.

-## Data Association
+## Data Association and Shortcomings
+High computational overhead.
 Maps the nearest landmarks under a certiain radius and assigns the state vector [x,y] to the newly observed landmarks.
-Data association has issues with min_radius, leading to new landmark formation as observed in the gif.
+Data association has issues with min_radius, leading to new landmark formation.